 Norwegian Cruise Line

-The majority of Port Canaveral’s dining and entertainment is located on the south side of the channel and includes Cruise Terminals 1, 2, and 3.
-These terminals are easily accessed by following FL-528 E to Cruise Terminal B or George King Blvd.
+The majority of Port Canaveral’s dining and entertainment is located on the south side of the channel with Cruise Terminals 1, 2, and 3.
+These terminals are easily accessed by following FL-528 E and taking the George King Blvd exit.

 Dining & Entertainment

-Cruise Terminal B is home to The Cove, Port Canaveral’s restaurant and retail area.
-Restaurants such as Rusty’s Seafood and Oyster Bar, Seafood Atlantic, and Grills Seafood Deck and Tiki Bar offer classic seaside meals, drinks, and live music.
-The restaurants at The Cove offer both indoor and outdoor seating as well as tiki bars for guests to enjoy sailaways.
+Cruise Terminal B is home to The Cove as well as Port Canaveral’s restaurant and retail area.
+Eateries such as Rusty’s Seafood and Oyster Bar, Seafood Atlantic, and Grills Seafood Deck and Tiki Bar offer classic seaside meals, drinks, and live music.
+The Cove offers both indoor and outdoor seating with tiki bars for guests to enjoy sail-aways.

-The Exploration Tower, a seven-story icon to the Space Coast, can also be found in Cruise Terminal B. The Exploration Tower features indoor and outdoor observation decks, interactive exhibits, a leisure and recreation theater, café, and gift shop.
+Port Canaveral’s Exploration Tower can also be found in Cruise Terminal B. This seven-story icon features indoor and outdoor observation decks, interactive exhibits, a leisure and recreation theater, café, and gift shop.

-Jetty Park, located near Cruise Terminal 3, offers cruisers 4.5 acres of sandy beach perfect for viewing rocket launches and sailaways.
-The family-friendly park also offers a concession stand for food, bait, and tackle.
-A fishing pier, pavilion rentals, and a playground area are also available onsite.
+Jetty Park, located near Cruise Terminal 3, offers cruisers 4.5 acres of sandy beaches perfect for viewing rocket launches and sail-aways.
+This family-friendly park also features a concession stand for food, bait, and tackle.
+A fishing pier, pavilion rentals, and a playground area are also available on-site.